-Over the years, Autodesk has improved upon this awesome tool, but has not made it more flexible.
+Over the years, Autodesk and the Building Information Modeling (BIM) team have improved this excellent tool.
+This process to edit a group is as simple as a double click, but they have not made groups more flexible.
 If we create a group the wrong way, Revit gets upset.
 You don’t want to see Revit upset.
-In actuality, Revit actually gets confused.
+In actuality, Revit gets confused.
 The main problems occur when groups contain elements that are constrained outside the group.
-In the simplest form, if one was to create a group of elements including a door, the wall where the door is hosted would need to be within that group.
-And in many instances the wall could have a top constraint that is not applicable for all instances.
+In the simplest form, if one were to create a group of elements, including a door, the wall where the door is hosted would need to be within that group.
+The wall could have a top constraint that does not apply to all instances.
 It is also common to create groups for casework that rely on the walls for placement, but the walls are not part of the group.
-In class, you may have heard me say, groups should be “self-centered”.
-These types of constrained can also cause problems in Design Options.
+In class, you may have heard me say, groups should be “self-centered.”
+These types of constraints can also cause problems in Design Options.

-That being said, yes, there are restrictions that one should be aware of when implementing the use of groups throughout a big project.
-Here are some tips.
+That being said, yes, there are restrictions that one should be aware of when implementing the use of groups throughout a big AEC project.

 - Put elements and their hosts in the same group.